-1. It is reasonable to allocate \$108.34 million of the \$216.68 million lowincome budget for a single-family low-income solar incentive plan until such time as the Commission addresses a total budget and plan for solar incentives to multi-family low-income housing in the next portion of this proceeding.

-2. The Commission should adopt the single-family low-income incentive plan described in this order and set forth in Appendix A for existing homeowners who meet the definition of low-income residential housing in Pub.
+- 1. It is reasonable to allocate \$108.34 million of the \$216.68 million low-income budget for a single-family low-income solar incentive plan until such time as the Commission addresses a total budget and plan for solar incentives to multi-family low-income housing in the next portion of this proceeding. - 2.
+The Commission should adopt the single-family low-income incentive plan described in this order and set forth in Appendix A for existing homeowners who meet the definition of low-income residential housing in Pub.
 Util.
 Code § 2852.

-3. To maximize the low-income incentive budget, the Commission should provide partial subsidies to existing households that qualify as low-income per Section 2852 but are above 50% of the area median income.

-4. The low-income solar incentive program should operate through December 31, 2015, and any unspent money on January 1, 2016, shall be used for cost-effective energy efficiency measures in low-income residential housing, as set forth in Section 2852.

-5. The single-family low-income incentive program should be funded by PG&E, SCE, and SDG&E based on the percentages set forth in Table 2 of this order.

-6. The chosen low-income Program Manager shall adhere to the budget allocations in Table 3 of this order.

-7. The program should require a minimum performance requirement equal to .95 of the EPBB Design Factor, without a geographic correction, to provide high performing installations to low-income households anywhere in the three utilities' territories.

-8. In order to obtain a Program Manager with expertise with low-income communities, the Commission should consider a non-profit organization, government agency, or a combination of public and private sector entities to administer this program, rather than the existing utilities or existing CSI program administrators.

-9. A low-income solar incentive program will require greater and more challenging outreach than the utilities' existing CARE and LIEE programs.
+- 3. To maximize the low-income incentive budget, the Commission should provide partial subsidies to existing households that qualify as low-income per Section 2852 but are above 50% of the area median income. - 4.
+The low-income solar incentive program should operate through December 31, 2015, and any unspent money on January 1, 2016, shall be used for cost-effective energy efficiency measures in low-income residential housing, as set forth in Section 2852. - 5.
+The single-family low-income incentive program should be funded by PG&E, SCE, and SDG&E based on the percentages set forth in Table 2 of this order. - 6.
+The chosen low-income Program Manager shall adhere to the budget allocations in Table 3 of this order. - 7.
+The program should require a minimum performance requirement equal to .95 of the EPBB Design Factor, without a geographic correction, to provide high performing installations to low-income households anywhere in the three utilities' territories. - 8.
+In order to obtain a Program Manager with expertise with low-income communities, the Commission should consider a non-profit organization, government agency, or a combination of public and private sector entities to administer this program, rather than the limiting administration to the utilities or existing CSI program administrators. - 9.
+A low-income solar incentive program will require greater and more challenging outreach than the utilities' existing CARE and LIEE programs.

-10. The single-family low-income solar incentive program should be administered by one entity, or Program Manager, to ensure consistency and equity in program delivery statewide while working with a diverse group of stakeholders and service providers.

-11. Low-income incentive applicants should obtain an energy efficiency audit, and enroll in LIEE, if eligible, prior to receiving solar incentives.

-12. The reporting and evaluation requirements set forth in Appendix A should be adopted.

-13. The Program Manager should obtain information on CARE and LIEE-eligible recipients from each utility, subject to confidentiality arrangements between the Program Manager and utility to protect customer privacy.

-14. The Program Manager may only pay low-income incentives to a qualifying low-income homeowner who is also the system owner and occupant of the home.
+- 10. The single-family low-income solar incentive program should be administered by one entity, or Program Manager, to ensure consistency and equity in program delivery statewide while working with a diverse group of stakeholders and service providers. - 11.
+Low-income incentive applicants should obtain an energy efficiency audit, and enroll in LIEE, if eligible, and have all feasible LIEE measures installed or be on the waiting list for installation prior to receiving solar incentives. - 12.
+The system size eligible for low-income incentives should be based on an estimate of household load assuming all feasible LIEE measures are installed. - 13.
+Energy Division should explore methods for expediting low-income solar incentive applicants' receipt of LIEE benefits. - 14.
+The reporting and evaluation requirements set forth in Appendix A should be adopted. - 15.
+Energy Division should ensure the Program Manager's contract includes an agreement to submit to an annual audit of program expenditures. - 16.
+The Program Manager should obtain information on homeowners enrolled in LIEE from each utility, subject to confidentiality arrangements between the Program Manager and utility to protect customer privacy. - 17.
+The Program Manager may only pay low-income incentives to a qualifying low-income homeowner who is also the system owner and occupant of the home. - 18.
+Incentives shall only be paid after the Program Manager verifies system installation and operability. - 19.
+The program authorized in this decision is unlikely to result in significant costs to PG&E, SCE, or SDG&E.